 If congenital scoliosis is detected in infancy, treatment may be initiated as early as 6 months of age.

-At The Children's Hospital of Philadelphia, we practice family-centered care in a collaborative environment.
+At Children's Hospital of Philadelphia (CHOP), we practice family-centered care in a collaborative environment.
 Our multidisciplinary team of expert clinicians includes board-certified orthopedic surgeons and physicians, nurse practitioners, physician assistants, pediatric nurses, physical and occupational therapists, psychologists and many other clinical specialists.
-Together, we partner with you to treat your child.
+Together, we& partner with you to treat your child.

 Our orthopedic doctors have led and participated in many clinical studies in the area of pediatric spinal disorders.
 Some have invented or perfected surgical techniques used today in spinal surgeries around the world, and are considered pioneers in the world of scoliosis.